polygonnedpotato/CALC-BETA/README.txt

 ╔══════════╗
-║ CALC 1.1 ║
+║ CALC 1.2 ║
 ╚══════════╝

 This is a special command-based calculator that can calculate more numbers than your regular calculator. this means you will never get another one of those "inf" results ever again!

-This can do basic calculations along with batch random number generation.
+This can do basic calculations along with batch random number generation and integer evaluation.

 ╔══════════════════╗
 ║ RUNNING THE CODE ║